ml-archive/blog/source/_posts/2018-03-14-GoogleCast.md

 }
 ```

-Now in our Player me just need to ask our CastManager for the session current time and update the slider's possition and the current time label.
+Now in our Player we just need to ask our CastManager for the session current time and update the slider's possition and the current time label.

 ### Part 6: Adding GCKUIMiniMediaControlsViewController

-Now that we can control a cast session from the player while we are presenting the PlayerViewController, we might want to also be able to control the video playback as well if we have returned to the FirstViewController.
+Now that we can control a cast session from the player while we are presenting the PlayerViewController, we might also want  to control the video playback as well if we have returned to the FirstViewController.

-This is quite a simple process since most of the functionality is received together with the Google Cast SDK.
+This is a quite simple process since most of the functionality is received together with the Google Cast SDK.

 We just need to add a UIView which will play the role of a container for the GCKUIMiniMediaControlsViewController in our FirstViewController and add the GCKUIMiniMediaControlsViewController to it.
 As well we can be notified when should display the media controls by implementing the GCKUIMiniMediaControlsViewControllerDelegate.